 - Course-focused UDL implementation project: Project teams will also engage in a collaborative redesign and development project resulting in the implementation of UDL approaches and materials in a course taught by the faculty member.

-- Accessibility Hub resource: UDL Fellows will collaborate with CTLT and the Centre for Accessibility (CFA) in the development of an Accessibility Hub, a web-based resource aimed at faculty and staff to promote accessible and inclusive teaching and learning at UBC.
+- UDL Hub: UDL Fellows will collaborate with CTLT and the Centre for Accessibility (CFA) in the development of the UDL Hub, a web-based resource aimed at faculty and staff to promote accessible and inclusive teaching and learning at UBC.
 Resources in the Accessibility Hub may include:

 - Before-and-after examples of a course redesign using UDL principles